alesandar/nitm/README.md

 docker-compose up
 ```

-For local development, you might wish to pass the `--build` argument.<br>
-Instead of pulling the remote image, it will build a local one.
+For local development, you might want to pass the `--build` argument (it will build a local image).

 ```console
 docker-compose up --build